CHEZ or AU? Don't make this mistake in French anymore. (FR/EN subtitles) #frenchgrammar

 Do you say "I'm going to the hairdresser" or do you say "I'm going to the dentist"?

-This is a mistake that even many French speakers make.
+It's a mistake that even many French speakers make.

 You must use "at" to introduce people, a first name or a trade name, for example.
 To introduce a place such as a business, for example.